mawicks/queryGPT/README.md

 # Instructions

-These instructions apply in a Codespace dev container.
+These instructions assume you have started Codespace dev container.

-1. TBD...
+1. Create or download a set of embeddings.
+   * To down them from a public S3 bucket, type:
+     `get-embeddings <bucket-name>/<path>`

+   * To create your own, type:
+     `<TBD>`

+2. Load a subset of the embeddings into Weaviate `python -m queryGPT.load_weaviate`

+   Or, load the full set of the embeddings with `python -m queryGOT.load_weaviate --full`